 Network exceptions (receiving an in-network rate for an Out of Network provider):

 If your insurance company does not have an in-network provider that specializes in the anxiety problems you are seeking help with (e.g., OCD, social anxiety, panic disorder, phobias, etc.), then you are entitled to obtain a network exception (also called a network deficiency exception or network gap exception).
 This would allow you to see an Out of Network provider at an in-network rate.
-An example of how you may advocate for yourself to your insurance company is described here (using an example of OCD).
+An example of how you may advocate for yourself to your insurance company is described here and here (using an example of OCD).
 Note that I do not enter into single case agreements or contracts with insurance companies, nor do I negotiate rates with them.
 Any agreement you reach with your insurance is between you and the insurance.

 For help with claim submissions: